 Nancy E. Gwinn

-Nancy E. Gwinn has been the director of the Smithsonian Libraries since 1997.
-She is a recognized leader in international librarianship, the preservation of library collections, the application of library technologies and building collaborations and partnerships.
+Nancy E. Gwinn has been director of the Smithsonian Libraries since 1997.
+She oversees a network of 21 libraries and central services units and is a recognized leader in international librarianship, in developing digital libraries, in building cooperative programs and partnerships, and in promoting Smithsonian scholarship to external communities.

-A former Fulbright scholar at the University of Oxford in England, Gwinn holds a doctorate in American civilization from George Washington University, a master of arts in library science from the University of Michigan and a bachelor of arts from the University of Wyoming.
-She has been named a Distinguished Alumna of the University of Michigan School of Information, Mortar Board and the University of Wyoming, which also awarded her an honorary degree in 2013.
-A frequent consultant and speaker, she has written on many library-related and historical subjects.
-Her publications have received the Waldo Gifford Leland prize of the Society of American Archivists and the American Library Association’s Blackwell North American Scholarship Award.
-Her most recent work has focused on aspects of the joint history of the Smithsonian Institution and the Library of Congress.
+A former Fulbright scholar at the University of Oxford in England, Gwinn holds a doctorate in American civilization from George Washington University, a Master of Arts in library science from the University of Michigan and a Bachelor of Arts degree from the University of Wyoming.
+A frequent consultant and speaker, she has written on library-related and historical subjects.
+She received the Waldo Gifford Leland prize of the Society of American Archivists and the American Library Association’s Blackwell North American Scholarship Award for two of her publications.
+Her most recent work has focused on the history of international publication exchange programs and the joint history of the Smithsonian Institution and the Library of Congress.